Three Little Chickpeas

 If you don't have tahini or want to try a different sauce for this kale sweet potato bowl, I have a few other recipes to try:

-• Vegan mustard sauce - It is flavor-packed and assertive enough for bitter greens.
+• Maple mustard dressing - It is flavor-packed and assertive enough for bitter greens.

 • Cashew dijon dressing - This dressing is milder and goes well with a more mellow green like romaine.